 This simple looking, all-black model has some serious power under the deck.
 More precisely, it sports a 900W motor.
 It allows it to go as fast as 16 miles per hour, making it the second-fastest model on this list.
 Not only that but it also has one heck of a range, coming in at around 16 miles per single charge, and the charge takes only about 2 hours.

 Moreover, the deck is made out of 7 ply Canadian maple wood and provides its users with both durability and reliability.
 In fact, the relatively wide design provides an extra dose of stability as well which is also improved by the Polyurethane wheels (80mm).
 They’re sturdy enough to endure very high speeds so you do not have to worry about them breaking or anything like that.

 Moving forward, it’s important to state that it can only endure up to 265 pounds of weight.
 While that’s the absolute maximum it can take, I for one would not recommend anyone weighing over 250 to go for it.
 Why?
 Well, even if the board doesn’t break, you still won’t have an enjoyable experience.

-With that being said, I would just like to point out one more thing and that’s the build-in handle located on the right center.
-It’s nothing too fancy but definitely adds to the overall sleek looking design that definitely aims to turn quite a few head its way once you get it rolling through the hood.
+With that being said, I would just like to point out one more thing and that’s the built-in handle located on the right-center.
+It’s nothing too fancy but definitely adds to the overall sleek looking design that definitely aims to turn quite a few heads its way once you get it rolling through the hood.